-Thanks for stopping by and checking out this gaming chair review.
+Thanks for stopping by and checking out this PC gaming chair review.
 Today we are going to be looking at SecretLab’s Titan Gaming Chair (Tempo Storm Edition).
-Ronald from SecretLab reached out to me and hooked me up with a sample making this review possible.
+Ronald from SecretLab reached out to me and sent me a sample for testing making this review possible.

 Zoom In: Specs